 - DWI repeat offender course

 An individual who has been convicted of a second DWI will also face a license from 180 days to two years.
-However, if the individual has received their second DWI within five years of any previous DWI related offense, they could face an increased license suspension from one to two years.
-Additionally, an individual who has been convicted of their second DWI within five years of any previous DWI related offense will be requires to install an ignition interlock device on their car, according to Tex.
+However, if the individual has received their second DWI within five years of any previous DWI-related offense, they could face an increased license suspension from one to two years.
+Additionally, an individual who has been convicted of their second DWI within five years of any previous DWI-related offense will be required to install an ignition interlock device on their car, according to Tex.
 Pen.
 Code Ann. § 49.09(h).

 Texas Constitution and Statutes – Section 49.09(a) of the Texas Penal Code defines intoxication offenses in Texas, including a second DWI offense and the penalties for a conviction of a second DWI.